shadykdc/Probabilistic_Inference/README.md

 ## Coursework Part 3: The Minimum Description Length Metric
-This coursework is concerned with the minimum description length measure of a Bayesian network and an associated data set.
+Find the minimum description length (MDL) measure of a Bayesian network and an associated data set.

 ### Functions:
 * **CPT_2:** computes a conditional probability table (or link matrix) for variables with two parents.